-A high-level overview of the configuration steps needed to set up and run Pulse Secure Profiler is shown below.
+A high-level overview of the configuration steps needed to set up and run Pulse Secure Profiler is shown in Figure 2.

-Figure 2: Pulse Secure Profiler Configuration Overview
+Figure 2 Pulse Secure Profiler Configuration Overview

 For more information on deployment and configuration, see Pulse Secure Profiler Deployment Guide.